HalfCentaurHalfHorse/Data-Visualization-/Project3.md

 Data Source:

-1. If possible read your data directly from the site.
-If not (for example if it is in pdf form), create a data frame in your code, or read it in from a data file that you’ve created.
+b.
+If possible read your data directly from the site.
+If not (for
+    example if it is in pdf form), create a data frame in your code, or read it in from a data file that you’ve created.
 Include the file with your submission.
 Display a table of your data in summarized